Nodal heterogeneity can induce ghost triadic effects in relational event models: Introduction

 Exponential random graph models (ERGMs) are a class of statistical models often used for modelling social networks.
 These models aim to identify features that explain the global structure of a network.
-A well-known issue in ERGMs is that a failure to account for unobserved heterogeneity may confound the substantive effect of key variables of interest.
-It has been shown \cite{thiemichen2016} that triadic closure estimates obtained using the model ignoring unobserved heterogeneity can vastly overstate the actual amount of triadic effect present in the network.
-For example, if specific individuals are more outgoing than others, ERGMs not accounting for unobserved heterogeneity may confuse this feature with a network tendency towards a triadic closure \cite{BoxSteffensmeier2019}.
-These results suggest that unobserved heterogeneity plays a substantial role in ERGM estimation procedure and influences the conclusions drawn from real world networks.
+A well-known issue in ERGMs is that a failure to account for heterogeneity may confound the substantive effect of key variables of interest.
+It has been shown \citep{thiemichen2016} that triadic closure estimates obtained using the model ignoring heterogeneity can vastly overstate the triadic effect present in the network.
+For example, if specific individuals are more outgoing than others, ERGMs not accounting for heterogeneity may confuse this feature with a network tendency towards a triadic closure \citep{BoxSteffensmeier2019}.
+These results suggest that the existence of heterogeneity may effect the conclusions drawn from ERGMs fitted on real world networks.